FREE Express Shipping until Christmas with Code: "FREESHIP" *Minimum $100 order

 Although I use a lot of bubble wrap and care with shipping, accidents can happen.
 Send me photos and I will work with you to replace the frame and/or print.

 No. I do not add insurance to any packages that I ship out, wether it's a print or a painting.
 I use UPS and package each box very well to ensure it arrives safely.
-I do offer PayPal as a payment option at checkout, which does offer both buyer/seller protection on all purchases.
+Added shipping insurance would be at the buyers expense.